| Earl Kuhn's watercolors depict our great ranching heritage, a story

 of the West" Western Art Show in 2001.

-Foundation.
+Kuhn is a Director of the Working Ranch Cowboys Association.
 He has been the Event Director for the World Championship

 Ranch Rodeo since 1995.
 Kuhn and his wife, Kaye, hosted the Indian